 Participants interested in American Sign Language (ASL) conversation groups should contact the Deaf Studies department directly at firstname.lastname@example.org.
 The office is located at 621 Commonwealth Avenue.

-If you are interested in participating in a language group that you do not see offered (such as Portuguese) please fill out a Special Request form which is located on the FAQ page.
+If you are interested in participating in a language group that you do not see offered (such as Portuguese or German) please fill out a Special Request form which is located on the FAQ page.

 Visit the Howard Thurman Center on the Lower Level of George Sherman Union to learn more about the free access to the Rosetta Stone software.
 Please note that you should bring your own laptop and you must go to the center; no remote access is available.

 The 200 Word Project is a visual and audio tool comprised of a database of specialized words with pictures and video clips that allow students to hear native speakers pronounce each word.
 More information is available on the African Studies Center website.